bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ### Moving Agenda:
 1. Dependency on BCOL for NR go-live or NRO decommision on Jan 15.
 If there is any dependency, that needs to be scoped in the next PI
+   - No Dependency on relationship team
+   - Work should be done by NR Core team
 1. Moving the last sprint of the year by a week for better outcome
+   - All in agreement
 1. Corporate search - Who is doing it?.
 This was discussed before, so we should revisit that and confirm the scope of work for this PI.
+   - The ownership needs to be discussed.
+This isnt the roadmap for next PI(oct - dec).
+Team to revisit this by end of Dec
+   - Jyoti to add this to agenda for Mid dec
 1. Budget considerations for upcoming PI
+   - This is in PO's radar.
+Plan which is put in place is considering the budget pressure.
+   - Because of uncertainity, Relationship team might drop Pro data account and Vital stats.
+   - PayBC is the priority, so full focus on completing Pay BC requirement
+   - For Entity team, there is no implication as of now.
+1. Credit Card refund
+   - Raised at the Steering committee
+   - Next steps are work in progress from CAS.
+   - Amit has chalked out the current process - 4353
+   - Whats the SLA on the refund process from PayBC side for Refund? - Loren to check it.
+   - @Amit - To draft the the proposed solution to send an automated email notification to CAS and IT OPS.
+To be reviewed in next PO sync.
+      - Who is building this? - Entity Team
+      - When? - Next Sprint?
+Use the notification service
+   - @Amit to check with Sumesh on whats the unique transaction number
+   - @Melisa to be setup the meeting with Ian B and team to review the support process for IT OPS
+   - Keep the ticket 4353 updated with findings

 ----
 Sep 4, 2020